Dome Cinema, Worthing: The Dome

-During the remodelling carried out by Mr Kirksby a plaster ceiling was added to the main theatre, along with a large, wood-panelled foyer and a polygonal ticket booth that remained in the building as of 2004.
+During the remodelling carried out by Mr Kirksby, a plaster ceiling was added to the main theatre, along with a large, wood-panelled foyer and a polygonal ticket booth that remained in the building as of 2004.
 It was also at this time that the Electric Theatre was converted into a ballroom.

 For some years the Dome had been the centre of a controversy in that Seebold showed films on Sunday, which was considered a violation of the Sabbath.
 Local clergymen and town councillors had been attempting to stop this practice for some time, but Magistrates upheld Seebold's application to carry on.

 Competition

-It was during the 1920s that the Dome saw competition in the form of the Picturedrome, which is today known as the Connaught Theatre, Worthing.
+It was during the 1920s that the Dome saw competition in the form of the Picturedrome, which is today known as the Connaught Theatre in Worthing.
 Seebold retaliated to his rival by opening the Rivoli cinema in 1924.
 By 1926 he owned the Picturedrome.

 Seebold continued to enjoy a monopoly in the area until more cinemas opened in the 1930s.
 The Plaza opened in 1933 and the Odeon in 1934.
 In the days before television, cinema was extremely popular and the town could sustain five theatres.